Boku Betting Sites

 Simple Bank Statements

-If you make multiple betting deposits each month, you’ll be adding multiple lines to your monthly bank statement.
+If you make multiple betting deposits monthly, you’ll add multiple lines to your monthly bank statement.
 In contrast, when you bet using Boku, all your deposits will be totalled and added to your mobile phone bill.

 This means that your entire monthly betting spend will be neatly summarised on a single line of your statement.